 I wanted to update you too, on recent conversations we have had with the commercial developer who is proposing a new tourist serving project in the City.
 Though they had not contemplated providing any housing, much less onsite deed restricted affordable housing to serve lower-income earning households, they have now reached out to us for that purpose.
 We are now negotiating an agreement with them to develop a project on land they intend to carve out for that purpose.
-It's our understanding that this is a direct response to your encouragement of them to consider including affordable housing in their proposal,

-(Added graphics)ousing requirement for them to do sol.
-I think that's a testament to the City similant to do ail you can to encourage more affordable housing.
+It's our understanding that this is a direct response to your encouragement of them to consider including affordable housing in their proposal, though there is no housing requirement for them to do so!
+I think that's a testament to the City's intent to do all you can to encourage more affordable housing.